arturopala/make-it-g8/README.md

 * derives automatically common key variants: camel, snake, hyphen, package, packaged, etc.
 * adds a script to generate an example project and test it
 * adds a script to update the template after changes made to the example project (covers full create-change-validate-update cycle)
+* generates README with the template usage guide and an example project files tree picture

 ## How to run the tool from command line